It’s every parent's dream that her child be more financially successful than she is.

 We asked LearnVest Financial Planner Sophia Bera, CFP®, for answers.

 7 Steps to Setting Them Free

-First, know that it isn’t easy: According to a recent survey, more than 60% of young adults aged 19-22 receive financial help from parents, and 59% of parents still provide help to children between 19-39.
-If you’re in that boat, you’re not alone.
+First, know that it isn't easy: According to another survey, more than 60% of young adults aged 19-22 receive financial help from parents, and 59% of parents still provide help to children between 19-39.
+If you're in that boat, you're not alone.

 But there are ways to set your child up for early financial success from the beginning.
 “It’s important to begin talking to kids at a young age, so that by the time they’re teenagers, they have some basic financial skills down,” says Bera.
 For example, teens should have their own checking and savings accounts, they should know about responsible spending, creating and sticking to a budget, and how (and why) to save for the future.